 How Do You Know When The Asparagus Is Cooked?

-Look for tender asparagus gently browned at the tips and still somewhat crisp to decide if it is done.
+Look for tender asparagus gently browned at the tips and crispy.

 Can I Freeze This Oven Roasted Asparagus?